linuxacademy/content-aws-bigdata-cert/course-lessons-project/project1-iot-store-data/README.md

 ## Creating Things, Certificates, and Policies

 1. IoT --> Manage --> Show me later --> Register a thing --> Create a single thing
-2. Create a thing called `store-thermometer-seattle1`
+2. Create a thing called `store-sensor-seattle1`
-    Name it `store-thermometer-seattle1`
+    Name it `store-sensor-seattle1`

     Type --> Add a new type
-        Name - `thermometer`
+        Name - `sensor`
-        Description - A thermometer
+        Description - A sensor

     Group
         Name --> Seattle